xullnn/ls_pull_over_push/170/readme.md

 8. What's the relationships among: client, port, server, IP address, DNS

 Clients and servers are devices on the internet, every device on the internet has its unique identifier that's IP address, for example `192.168.0.1`.
-For humans to locate a device we usually don't know anything else than a host name like `google.com`, Then, it's the DNS(domain name system)'s responsibility to convert the hostname into IP address, DNS a distributed database system for looking for IP addresses.
+For humans to locate a device we usually don't know anything else than a host name like `google.com`, Then, it's the DNS(domain name system)'s responsibility to convert the hostname into IP address, DNS is a distributed database system for looking for IP addresses.
 The port is like a subinterface of a device.
 A device has its IP address(`192.168.0.1`) to locate where it is, further, it also may have different interfaces(ports like `192.168.0.1:1234` or`192.168.0.1:5678`) to handle different types of incoming requests or other information.

 <details>
   <summary>More details</summary>